UK Centre for Astrobiology

 Cyprien Verseux, Center of Applied Space Technology and Microgravity (ZARM), University of Bremen.

-Luis Zea, University of Colorado.
+Luis Zea, University of Colorado Boulder, Jaguar Space.

 National collaborators